benrobaglia/NomaPPO/README.md

 Requirements can be found in the requirements.txt file.

 ## Structure
+The experiment folders are in results/scenario3gpp and results/scenario3gppFactory.

 The environment of the project is in nomaenv.py.
 The algorithms used for the experiments are in the algorithms folder.

 - baselines.py: code for the Random scheduler, Earliest Deadline First scheduler, Slotted ALOHA (GF access) and prior agent (scheduler using the prior only).